Economic Cooperation Organization: ECO Trade and Development Bank

-The Economic Cooperation Organization Trade and Development Bank (ETDB) was established by the three founding members of the Economic Cooperation Organization (ECO) in 2005 which are the Islamic Republic of Iran, Islamic Republic of Pakistan and Republic of Turkey.
-The Republic of Azerbaijan, the Islamic Republic of Afghanistan and the Kyrgyz Republic became the member of the ETDB in 2013, 2014 and 2015 respectively.
+The Economic Cooperation Organization Trade and Development Bank (ETDB) was established in August 2005, following the ratification of its Articles of Agreement signed in March 1995 by the three founding members of ECO, the Islamic Republic of Iran, the Islamic Republic of Pakistan, and the Republic of Turkey.
+The ETDB became fully operational in November 2008, and was joined by Afghanistan in 2012, Azerbaijan in 2013, and the Kyrgyz Republic in 2015.

-As of 31 December 2015, paid in the share capital of the ETDB was SDR 310,870 thousand since Azerbaijan, Afghanistan, and Kyrgyzstan are in process of payment of their paid-in capital contributions.